GantMan/nsfw_model/README.md

 Special thanks to the [nsfw_data_scraper](https://github.com/alexkimxyz/nsfw_data_scrapper) for the training data.
 If you're interested in a more detailed analysis of types of NSFW images, you could probably use this repo code with [this data](https://github.com/EBazarov/nsfw_data_source_urls).

+If you need React Native, Elixir, AI, or Machine Learning work, check in with us at [Infinite Red](https://infinite.red/), who make all these experiments possible.
+We're an amazing software consultancy worldwide!

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):